SoftwareAG/c8y-releasenotes/content/release-10-18-0/announcements-10-18-0.md

 Any applications deployed with the Streaming Analytics application (for example, EPL apps) can no longer perform security-sensitive operations such as application creation or modification of tenant options.

-##### Documentation

-As announced with [release 10.17](/release-10-17-0/announcements-10-17-0), the German version of the Analytics Builder documentation, which is available as a separate webhelp until release 10.17, is no longer provided.
-See also the information on the restructured *Streaming Analytics guide* in the [Streaming Analytics](/release-10-18-0/streaming-analytics-10-18-0/) release notes.

-##### Cumulocity IoT transport in Apama

-As of Apama 10.15.3, the Cumulocity IoT transport supports handling of standard Cumulocity IoT microservice proxy environment variables such as
-`PROXY_HTTP_HOST` and `PROXY_HTTP_PORT`.
-See also [Proxy variables](https://cumulocity.com/guides/10.18.0/microservice-sdk/concept/#proxy-variables) in the *Microservice SDK guide*.

 ##### Updated events in com.apama.cumulocity

 In Apama 10.15.3, the following events of the `com.apama.cumulocity` package have been updated to improve consistency in error handling: